Alii-Mir/RAG-Chatbot/README.md

    Uploaded PDFs are parsed using `PyPDFLoader`, with `PyPDF2` validating and extracting text from each page.

 2. **Text Chunking**
-   The extracted text is divided into manageable chunks using `RecursiveCharacterTextSplitter` (chunk size: 800, overlap: 100), preserving context across segments.
+   The extracted text is divided into manageable chunks using **LangChain** (`RecursiveCharacterTextSplitter` function) (chunk size: 800, overlap: 100), preserving context across segments.

 3. **Embedding Generation**
-   Each chunk is converted into a vector representation using the `intfloat/e5-large-v2` sentence transformer model.
+   Each chunk is converted into a vector representation using the `intfloat/e5-large-v2` **sentence transformer** + **HuggingFaceEmbeddings** model.
 These embeddings are computed on the available device (CPU or CUDA) for flexibility and speed.

 4. **Vector Storage**
-   The embeddings are indexed in a FAISS vector database, optimized for fast similarity searches across high-dimensional data.
+   The embeddings are indexed in a **FAISS** vector database, optimized for fast similarity searches across high-dimensional data.

 5. **Question Processing**
    When a user submits a question, it is embedded using the same `intfloat/e5-large-v2` model.
 A similarity search identifies the most relevant chunks from the vector store.

 6. **Answer Generation**
-   The retrieved chunks, along with the user's question, are sent to Groq's LLM via the streaming API.
+   The retrieved chunks, along with the user's question, are sent to **Groq**'s LLM (like `meta-llama/llama-4-scout-17b-16e-instruct`) via the streaming API.
 The LLM crafts an answer based solely on the provided context, ensuring fidelity to the document content.

 ---